-However, since milk is ubiquitous in our society and because we already add it to cereal most times and oatmeal sometimes, and because we bake and cook with it, she was exposed to milk and happened upon the idea of drinking it.
-I decided that if she was going to drink it, I could fortify it in the same way that boxed and bottled milks sold in stores are fortified.
+However, since milk is ubiquitous in our society and because we already add it to cereal most times and oatmeal sometimes, and because we bake and cook with it, she was exposed to milk and happened upon the idea of drinking it as a special treat.
+I decided that if she was going to drink it, I could fortify it in the same way that boxed and bottled milks sold in stores are fortified, but without having all the gums and stabilizers that are necessary to sell a shelf-stable nut milk.

 You might feel differently and maybe you really want milk that your child can drink that compares to what other children are drinking.
 I like that idea too.
 It never hurts to have some ammo for any skeptics in your life.
 Something along the lines of: